cvat-ai/cvat/site/content/en/docs/manual/advanced/consensus.md

 3. `Quorum`: The minimum number of annotations in a consensus for the merging to occur.
 While deciding the final label of merged annotation, the count of specific label shouldn't be less than this.
 4. `oks_sigma`: This is the same as `oks_sigma` param in Quality Settings.
 Like `min_iou_threshold`, but for points.
 The percent of the bbox area, used as the radius of the circle around the GT point, where the checked point is expected to be.
 Read more: [https://cocodataset.org/#keypoints-eval](https://cocodataset.org/#keypoints-eval)
 5. `line_thickness`: This is the same as `line_thickness` param in Quality Settings.
 Thickness of polylines, relatively to the (image area) ^ 0.5.
 The distance to the boundary around the GT line, inside of which the checked line points should be.

+## Working
+1. Get matching annotations for every annotation:
+   1. For annotations in consensus jobs, find matching annotations in other consensus jobs derived from the same regular job.
+Two annotations match if their overlap is less than min_iou_threshold
+   2. If there is more than one annotation in a consensus job matching an annotation, we only pick the closest annotation
+2. Group matching annotations into clusters:
+   1. Start from an annotation and include the annotation in the next consensus job, which matches this annotation
+   2. Now, while adding annotations from the remaining consensus jobs, we go through the matching annotations of the first annotation
+   3. Here, we add the annotations that match all the annotations in the cluster, and no two annotations in a cluster belong to the same consensus job
+   4. After this, we repeat this for the annotation added second, and so on, until we go through all the matching annotations of the annotations in cluster
+   5. In this, we keep track of the annotations we have added to a cluster.
+To avoid going through the matching annotation multiple times, We are doing so as we can come across an annotation multiple times since an annotation can be a matching annotation to multiple annotations from other consensus jobs
+3. Merging cluster into single annotation:
+   1. A cluster having annotations less than quorum is discarded
+   2. Create a bounding box corresponding to every annotation
+   3. Calculate the mean bounding box for these bounding boxes
+   4. Go through the bounding box representation of the annotations in the cluster, and choose the annotation which is closest to the mean bounding box as the merged annotation
+   5. Steps 3 and 4 are done differently for skeleton-type annotation, where the merged annotation is the one which has the least mean distance with other annotations in cluster
+   6. The consensus score of this merged annotation is the mean of the overlap between the merged annotation and the rest of the annotations in cluster
+   7. The merged annotation with a consensus score less than the agreement score threshold is discarded.

+## Finding Overlap between two annotations:
+1. Bounding Box, Polygon and Mask type:
+   1. A polygon representation of the annotation is obtained, and then the Intersection over Union (IoU) is calculated between them.
+   2. The annotator can draw a rotated bounding box.
+Thus, it’s converted into a polygon-type annotation
+2. Points type: Object Keypoint Similarity (OKS)
+3. PolyLine type:
+   1. We first derive another polyline having the same number of points but placed such that a polyline close to the original polyline is obtained
+   2. Gaussian (similar to OKS) is calculated between these approximated lines with the same number of points
+4. Skeleton type:
+   1. Convert the skeleton annotation into points
+   2. Find the distance between these two sets of points.
+A set of points represents a skeleton.
+   3. Here, while calculating Object Keypoint Similarity (OKS) between the points, the scale parameter is also passed, accounting for the spread of the skeleton.
+This scale is obtained from the bounding box formed around the skeleton.

 ## Step by Step Guide